Android-for-Python/Android-for-Python-Users/README.md

 ## Service Lifetime

 The lifetime of the service is limited by the service type.
-Three types of service are avilabile, the difference between them is the service lifetime allowed by the OS.
+Three types of service are available.
+The difference between them is the service lifetime allowed by the OS.
 The service type is specified in `buildozer.spec`.

-There is an api for restarting a service killed by the OS [`setAutoRestartService()`](https://github.com/kivy/python-for-android/blob/develop/doc/source/services.rst#service-auto-restart).
+There is an API for restarting a service killed by the OS [`setAutoRestartService()`](https://github.com/kivy/python-for-android/blob/develop/doc/source/services.rst#service-auto-restart).
 This is only meaningful with a background service.

 ### Background Service

 A background service is generally "short lived" as defined by the OS, its lifetime is never longer than the lifetime of the app that started it.
-A background service is specified in buildozer.spec with:
+A background service is specified in `buildozer.spec` with:

 ```
 # (list) List of service to declare